-- a) To ensure the smooth and efficient running of the event. - b) To make recommendations to the Race Direction concerning any organisational matter that is in contradiction to the Organiser's protocols or the Regulations.

-c) To report to the FIM WSBK Stewards Panel any infringements of the Regulations.
+- a) To ensure the smooth and efficient running of the event. - b) To make recommendations to the Race Direction concerning any organisational matter that is in contradiction to the Organiser's protocols or the Regulations. - c) To report to the FIM WSBK Stewards Panel any infringements of the Regulations.

-The Event Management Committee will meet at any time required during the event, but at least:
+The Event Management Committee will meet, either in person or electronically at any time required during the event, but at least: